BhoomikaKarri/amazon-product-analysis/README.md

 Higher discounts **do not significantly increase product ratings**.

-Most products maintain ratings between **4.0 – 4.5 stars**, suggesting that **product quality and customer experience influence ratings more than pricing strategies**.
+Most products maintain ratings between **4.0 and 4.5 stars**, suggesting that **product quality and customer experience influence ratings more than pricing strategy**.

 ---

 ## Business Insights

 **Discounts ≠ Higher Ratings**
-Discounting may increase purchase probability but does not significantly improve perceived product quality.
+Discounting may increase purchase probability, but it does not necessarily improve perceived product quality.

 **Stable Rating Distribution**
 Most categories cluster between **4.0–4.5 stars**, indicating relatively consistent product satisfaction.